-II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)
+- II.A.3.
+Qualifications of the program director: - II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core)

-The program director should have experience as a faculty member in spinal cord injury medicine for a minimum of three years prior to appointment as program director.
-(Core)

-Subspecialty-Specific Background and Intent: Experience serving as a subspecialty faculty member of a physical medicine and rehabilitation residency program is acceptable.

-II.A.3.b)

-must include current certification in the subspecialty for which they are the program director by the American Board of Physical Medicine and Rehabilitation or subspecialty qualifications that are acceptable to the Review Committee.
-(Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)

-II.A.4.a) The program director must:

-II.A.4.a).(1) be a role model of professionalism; (Core)

-Background and Intent: The program director, as the leader of the program, must serve as a role model to fellows in addition to fulfilling the technical aspects of the role.
-As fellows are expected to demonstrate compassion, integrity, and respect for others, they must be able to look to the program director as an exemplar.
+II.A.3.a).(1) The program director should have experience as a faculty member in pediatric rehabilitation medicine for a minimum of three years prior to appointment as program director.
+II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Physical Medicine and Rehabilitation, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.A.3.b).(1) Dual primary certifications through both the American Board of Physical Medicine and Rehabilitation or the American Osteopathic Board of Physical Medicine and Rehabilitation and the American Board of Pediatrics or the American Osteopathic Board of Pediatrics are considered acceptable qualifications. ^(Detail) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core) as a role mode nd Intent: The program director, as the leader of the program, must serve el to fellows in addition to fulfilling the technical aspects of the role.
+As bected to demonstrate compassion, integrity, and respect for others, they must be able to look to the program director as an exemplar.
 It is of utmost importance, therefore, that the program director model outstanding professionalism, high quality patient care, educational excellence, and a scholarly approach to work.
 The program director creates an environment where respectful discussion is welcome, with the goal of continued improvement of the educational experience.

-design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; (Core)
+II.A.4.a).(2) design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; ^(Core)